dev-academy-programme/curriculum/concepts/problem-solving/README.md

 One great technique is the [rubber ducky method](http://www.rubberduckdebugging.com/).
 Explain to your rubber duck: What is the problem?
 What do I know?
 What don't I know?

 *Read the error message*
 If you have one.
 Your app is trying to tell you how to fix it!
 Don't be intimidated by long, complex output.
-Scan the output for may show you exactly what's going wrong.
+Scan the output for files, line numbers, or messages that may show you exactly what's going wrong.
 Look for line numbers in files you recognise.
 <figure>
   <img src="./images/errormessage.png" alt="example of an error message"><br>
   <figcaption>
-    <p><strong>Figure 1:</strong> An app trying to tell us it can't find a directory (amongst many other strange unrecognisable messages)</p>
+    <p><strong>Figure 1:</strong> An app trying to tell us it can't find a directory (amongst many other strange unrecognisable messages).
+Perhaps the filepath we're giving it is wrong...?</p>
   </figcaption>
 </figure>